 There is also often a correlation between psychoactive drug use and the contraction of diseases like Hepatitis or HIV due to unprotected sex and shared paraphernalia without adequate cleaning procedures.
 There is evidence to suggest that methamphetamine use nearly triples the risk of developing Parkinson’s Disease, as well as that meth use compounds the degeneration of neurons if the user has a pre-existing neural condition such as HIV 2.

 We Work With Most Major PPO & HMO Insurance Providers.
 We Now Are Accepting Medicaid for Outpatient Treatment.
+Within Medicaid, we only accept Well Point and Community Health Plan of Washington plans.

 We Are An In-Network Provider For Kaiser And Lifewise Insurance Carriers.